EVISA Print | Contact EVISA | Sitemap | Home

 (06.10.2005)

 Esophageal squamous cell carcinoma remains a leading cause of cancer death worldwide.
-Squamous dysplasia, the accepted histological precursor for esophageal squamous cell carcinoma, represents a potentially modifiable intermediate end point for chemoprevention trials in high-risk populations.
+Squamous dysplasia, the accepted histological precursor for oesophageal squamous cell carcinoma, represents a potentially modifiable intermediate end point for chemoprevention trials in high-risk populations.

 While selenium compounds and COX-2 inhibitors have shown potential chemopreventive effects on esophageal carcinogenesis in previous observational studies, such effects had not been evaluated directly in ESCC chemoprevention trials, as pointed out by the authors of the study.
 Dr. Paul J. Limburg from Mayo Clinic College of Medicine, Rochester, Minnesota and his colleagues now filled this gap by testing the chemoprevention potential of selenomethionine (a synthetic form of organic selenium) and celecoxib (a selective inhibitor of COX-2) in 238 asymptomatic adults with histologically confirmed mild or moderate esophageal squamous dysplasia.